NorSC/supervisor-search/_supervisors/dirk-van-der-linden.md

   "**Privacy in the Internet of Pets**: investigate privacy aspects that arise as a result of the increasing use of technology for animals with pets; potentially propose design artifacts to better steer privacy concerns; investigate how trade-offs between user requirements and data collection may skew towards business interests and establish a significant information asymmetry; investigate the pet health/food business ecosystem to determine to what extent animal data is used for non-trivial purposes"*

-  \* FYI, a student last year worked on a related pet privacy project designing privacy labels for dog technologies, which was published in the Int.
+  \* FYI, a recent student worked on a related pet privacy project designing privacy labels for dog technologies, which was published in the Int.
 Conf. on Animal-Computer Interaction, [see here for the published version of their project](https://researchportal.northumbria.ac.uk/en/publications/privacy-labels-should-go-to-the-dogs)
 ---